CryptoCoinLabs/darknetspace/README.md

 Test suite: run `make test-release` to run tests in addition to building.
 Running `make test-debug` will do the same to the debug version.

 Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
-To build, run `export CC=clang CXX=clang++` before running `make`.
+To build, run `export CC=clang CXX=clang++` before running `make`. *Warning, this will change your enviroment variable, if you do not know what this is, don't do it.

 ### Windows